oh-haiku/oh-haiku/doc/test-plan.md

 #### T2.3 Analysis of other users on Twitter, optional

 - Description:
+The user clicks on "Check Twitter for #haiku".

 - Precondition:
+The user has an internet connection.
+No twitter account is required.

 - Test steps:
+If no internet connection is established an error message will be shown.

 - Result state:
+A list of tweets will be shown in descending order with respect to the creation date.
+Next to each tweet a message will be shown notifing the user of the haiku state.

 - Related requirement

+### 6.2 Nightly builds

+A service named [Travis CI](http://travis-ci.org/) will be used.
+Each time something is pushed to Github a [service hook](https://github.com/blog/964-all-of-the-hooks) will push the code from GH to Travis CI.
+TCI will run all test for us, but in a neutral enviroment.